TrackPolitics logoTrackPolitics

 AI-generated

-Al Carns is the Labour (Co-op) MP for Birmingham Selly Oak, elected in 2024.
-He serves as Parliamentary Under-Secretary (Minister for Veterans) in the Ministry of Defence, and since February 2026 has sat on the Select Committee on the Armed Forces Bill.
+Al Carns is the Labour Co-op MP for Birmingham Selly Oak, first elected in 2024.
+He has held ministerial roles in the Ministry of Defence, most recently as Parliamentary Under-Secretary (Minister for the Armed Forces) from September 2025, after previously serving as Minister for Veterans, and he sits on the Select Committee on the Armed Forces Bill from February 2026.

 Voting Patterns